Frank Keating High Resolution Photo

 Frank Keating is president and CEO of the American Bankers Association.
 The ABA is a 135 year old association that represents banks of all sizes and charters and is the voice for the nation's $13 trillion banking industry and its two million employees.

 Keating became ABA's president and CEO on January 1, 2011, following seven years of service as the president and CEO of the American Council of Life Insurers, and after serving two terms as Oklahoma's 25th governor.

-Born in St. Louis in 1944, Frank grew up in Tulsa, Oklahoma.
+Born in St. Louis, Frank grew up in Tulsa, Oklahoma.
 He received his undergraduate degree from Georgetown University and a law degree from the University of Oklahoma.
-His 30-year career in law enforcement and public service included stints as an FBI agent; U.S. Attorney and state prosecutor; and Oklahoma House and Senate member.
+His 30-year career in law enforcement and public service included service as an FBI agent; U.S. Attorney and state prosecutor; and Oklahoma House and Senate member.

 Keating recently served on the Bipartisan Policy Center's Debt Reduction Task Force, a group of former cabinet members, elected officials and key stakeholders of both parties that recommended a series of tough measures to address the nation's fiscal challenges.
-He is chairman of the Advisory Board of George Washington’s Mount Vernon and serves on the boards of the National Archives, the Jamestown Foundation and the Bipartisan Policy Center.
+He also served on the BPC’s Housing Commission.
+He has been chairman of the Advisory Board of Mt.
+Vernon and president of the Federal City Council.
+Currently he serves on the boards of the National Archives, the Jamestown Foundation and the Bipartisan Policy Center.

-He is seen and heard frequently on national news programs as a commentator on a wide variety of topics.
-Keating also is the author of four award-winning children's books, biographies of Will Rogers, Theodore Roosevelt, George Washington and Standing Bear, the Ponca Indian chief who argued Native Americans deserve the same rights as white Americans.
+Keating also is the author of four award-winning children's books, biographies of Will Rogers, Theodore Roosevelt, George Washington, and Standing Bear, the Ponca Indian chief who argued Native Americans deserve the same rights as white Americans.
 He is the recipient of six honorary degrees.